sparkflows/sparkflows-docs/docs/tutorials/data-engineering/books_recommendations.rst

-WHO Life Expectancy Data Cleaning
+End-to-End Book Recommendations
 =========================

-This workflow shows how to clean the WHO Life Expectancy Dataset with Sparkflows.
+This tutorial will cover how to explore, clean, and model data related to book sales.

 Workflow
 --------